Tag: long exposure

 Plymouth Long Beach Sunrise

-Sunrise at Plymouth Long Beach in Plymouth, Massachusetts.
+Soft, beautiful hues bathe the sky at sunrise over Plymouth Long Beach in Plymouth, Massachusetts.

 -